DevSinghSachan/multilingual_nmt/README.md

 The code in this repository implements the following features:
-* Positional Encoding
+* positional encoding
-* Multi-Head Dot-Product Attention
+* Multi-head dot-product attention
-* Label Smoothing
+* Label smoothing
-* Warm-up steps based training of Adam Optimizer
+* Warm-up steps based training of Adam optimizer
-* Shared weights of embedding and softmax layers
+* Shared weights of the embedding and softmax layers
-* Beam Search with length normalisation
+* Beam search with length normalization

 ## Software Requirements
 * Python 3.6